bharathkeshavamurthy/Minerva/README.md

 # Minerva
-An Adaptive, Intelligent, Hierarchical Cognitive Radio Framework
+An Adaptive, Intelligent, and Hierarchical Cognitive Radio Framework